2022–23 Swiss Cup

 The 2022–23 Swiss Cup, or Schweizer Pokal, was the 98th season of Switzerland's annual football cup competition.
 It featured 64 teams from the first to the eight tier of the Swiss football league.
 The first round was played from 19 to 21 August 2022.
 The final took place on 4 June 2023.

-Lugano was the reigning Cup champion.
+Lugano was the reigning Cup champion, but lost in the final to Young Boys.